 ACCOMMODATION & FACILITIES AT BAYETHE LODGE:

 The communal areas of Bayethe are housed within stone-and-thatch buildings, in the style of an authentic safari lodge.
 They include two comfortable lounge areas (one with flatscreen TV), an indoor dining area, a gift boutique, the Bush Relaxation Retreat and an outdoor dining deck.
-The deck overlooks the waterhole and incorporates a swimming pool.
+The deck overlooks the waterhole.
 There is also a traditional boma, where guests enjoy sitting around a campfire and exchanging stories!
 Internet access is available via the business desk and there is a Wi-Fi connection in the main office.